olegasivakov/ep-2/README.md

 ### Motivation

 We intend to make Ethereum-based blockchains compliant to international financial messaging standards.
-There are not too many blockchains already compliant to international financial standards: Quant (QNT), Ripple (XRP), Stellar (XLM), Hedera (HBAR), IOTA (MIOTA), XDC Network (XDC), Algorand (ALGO).
-XRP is only part of Top-10 of cryptocurrencies by Coinmarketcap (QNT, the next, is 42nd); and XRP is only moving to regulatory compliance in some countries.

 ISO 15022/20022, known as "universal financial industry message scheme", offers business modeles and data design rules related to financial market.
 Business modeles includes securities operations, payments, trade services, Forex, cards and related services.
 MT messages format ("SWIFT" messages) is a proprietary data format developed and used by SWIFT, the international provider of secure financial messaging service.